-.The Reservoir Fisheries Habitat Partnership (RFHP) is pleased to request proposals for partial funding of reservoir fisheries habitat enhancement projects.
+.The Reservoir Fisheries Habitat Partnership (RFHP) will requesting proposals for partial funding of reservoir fisheries habitat enhancement projects in 2015.
 The RFHP is a national partnership established to promote and facilitate the conservation of habitat for fish and other aquatic species in reservoir systems through collaborative actions that contribute to:

 The ecological health and function of reservoirs and their associated waters and watersheds

 The restoration, protection and enhancement of fish and other aquatic species and communities, therein

 Public awareness of the conservation issues and challenges facing reservoir and associated waters and watershed management in the 21st Century